 The court will only issue a domestic violence order if the situation meets certain requirements.
 An order can be issued against a partner or ex-partner, spouse or ex-spouse, or a relative.
 The situation can involve divorce, separation, or paternity.

-To obtain an order, there needs to be an element of abuse.
+To obtain a domestic violence restraining order, there needs to be an element of abuse.
 The other party must have abused or threatened to abuse the individual.
 Additionally, the party needs to have a close relationship with the protected.
 This could mean being married, dating, living together, having a child together, or being related.
 In-laws and step-parents can also be issued domestic restraining orders.

 The abuse requirement is broad and not only limited to physical abuse.
 Abuse can be emotional, verbal, economic, or sexual.
 Therefore, it is not difficult for a person to seek a restraining order.
-There are some individuals who seek an order as a way of getting back at their ex.
+There are some individuals who seek restraining orders through the court as a legal way of getting back at their ex.

 Is a Protective Order the Same as a Restraining Order?

 Some people use the terms “protective order” and “restraining order” interchangeably.
 However, there are some differences between the two.